schwallergroup/TangoStar/README.md

 #### 1. Environment Setup

+For those who want to use the Tango* algorithm only, reasonable speed can be achieved on machines without a GPU.
 DESP requires a GPU to run at a practical speed.
 Ensure that the `pytorch-cuda` dependency is compatible with the version of CUDA on your machine.
 To check, run the following command and look for the `CUDA Version`.
-For those who want to use the Tango* algorithm only, reasonable speed can be achieved on a machine wihtout GPU.
 ```bash
 $ nvidia-smi
 ```